samarkhatiwala/tmm/README.txt

 Quick-start instructions:

 1) Install PETSc (http://www.mcs.anl.gov/petsc/) and set the PETSC_DIR and PETSC_ARCH
 environment variables.
-The TMM driver code is compatible with PETSc version 3.13 (this is the latest version as of June 12, 2020).
+The TMM driver code is compatible with PETSc version 3.16.x (as of Jan 20, 2022).
 For the older version of the TMM code compatible with PETSc 3.6.x, you can checkout branch petsc3.6.

 2) Download Matlab scripts and add to your Matlab path: http://kelvin.earth.ox.ac.uk/spk/Research/TMM/tmm_matlab_code.tar.gz